 Governance is about how the Council ensures that it is doing the right things, in the right way, for the right people in a timely, inclusive, open, honest and accountable manner.
-The Council has in place a Governance Framework which is detailed on page 13 and includes the following key elements:
+The Council has in place a Governance Framework which is detailed on page 14 and includes the following key elements:

-A Council Constitution which clearly sets out the roles and responsibilities for Councillors and Officers and the rules that must be followed

-• A transparent decision-making process through Council, Cabinet, Planning Committee and Audit, Standards and Governance Committee

-•Review and scrutiny of decision through the Overview and Scrutiny Committee
+- A Council Constitution which clearly sets out the roles and responsibilities for Councillors and Officers and the rules that must be followed - A transparent decision-making process through Council, Cabinet, Planning Committee and Audit, Standards and Governance Committee - Review and scrutiny of decision through the Overview and Scrutiny Committee - Behaving with integrity supported through a Code of Conduct - Managing risk though the Corporate Management Team and Audit, Standards and Governance Committee - Clear strategic priorities linked to the needs of our communities and customers - Regular performance management linked to strategic priorities and managed through a dashboard which is easily accessed and updated - Having robust and regular financial management - Having good communication with Councillors, employees, and the Community

-The Council undertakes an annual review of its governance arrangements, and this is summarised in the Annual Governance Statement
+The Council undertakes an annual review of its governance arrangements, and this is summarised in the Annual Governance Statement on page 14.